 Goldendoodles are smart just like their parents and can get into mischief without early training, socialization, sufficient daily enrichment and activity.

-Both the golden retriever and the poodle have certain known health issues that occur more frequently within each dog breed.
+Both the Golden Retriever and the Poodle have certain known health issues that occur more frequently within each dog breed.

 As mentioned earlier here, this is thought to be a result of focused breeding to match an ideal appearance standard.

-Any reputable breeder will take care to test all parent dogs to rule out passing on any known genetic health issues to puppies.
+For this reason, any good breeder will take care to test all parent dogs to rule out passing on any known genetic health issues to puppies.

 Golden Retriever Health